 It is clear that the information at issue does not contain the names of any individual who has been placed in an agency under the workfare program.
-However, it must be determined whether any of these individuals may nonetheless be identifiable given the information contained in the record.
+However, it must be determined whether any individuals may nonetheless be identifiable given the information contained in the record.

-The appellant states that she has not asked for the names of individuals and has no intention of pursuing personal information (presumably meaning of workfare recipients).
-In my view, it is apparent from the appellant's representations that she does not consider the names of the agencies to constitute "personal information".
+The appellant states that he has not asked for any personal information and is agreeable to reasonable severances to the record.
+In my view, it is apparent from the appellant's representations that he does not consider the names of the agencies to constitute "personal information".